Platyrhacidae: Description

 Platyrhacids are often large and colorful.
 They can be distinguished from most other polydesmidans by having ozopores situated further inward from the paranota margins, ozopores surrounded by a broad, flat ring, and presence of compound setae on the labrum and often on the epiproct (a posterior extension of the telson).
 The gonopods in males are relatively simple, although up to five gonopodal processes ("branches") may be present in some genera from Borneo.
 Large platyrhacids in Borneo may grow up to 13 cm long and exhibit colors of blue, green, and yellow with black spots or stripes.
 The largest known species in the order Polydesmida, however, is a platyrhacid species found in Sumatra, Gigantorhacus mirandus, which can reach 134 mm (5.3 in) in length.

 Distribution

 Platyrhacids occur in two disjunct geographic areas.
 The majority of species occur in Southeast Asia, including the Greater Sunda Islands and the Philippine archipelago.
 The rest occur in the New World Tropics from Nicaragua to Peru, as well as on some Caribbean islands.

 Classification

-The Platyrhacidae is part of the larger suborder Chelodesmidea.
+The Platyrhacidae is part of the larger suborder Leptodesmidea.
 The family Platyrhacidae is subdivided into several groups, formerly considered tribes but elevated to the status of subfamilies in 2013.